 Law and Market Behavior

 The Research Program on Law and Market Behavior at Notre Dame Law School (ND LAMB) is dedicated to promoting foundational research about a range of timely legal and policy issues at the intersection of law and market behavior.
-Specifically, ND LAMB explores interdisciplinary research across a number of interrelated legal fields including corporate governance, antitrust, intellectual property, property and contract law, and the legal regulation of individuals and firms in the market.
+ND LAMB produces original research; organizes conferences, symposia, and workshops; invites distinguished speakers and visiting scholars; provides targeted research support to its Faculty Fellows; and engages in active collaborations with relevant programs and institutes worldwide.

 NewsView all news

 Since its inception, ND LAMB has critically examined and researched law and market behavior in the areas of: Regulation and Antitrust; Empirical, Behavioral, and Experimental Approaches; and Corporate, Commercial, and Private Law